1. Get Lost on Wolfe Island

 Getting lost can be half the fun!
 Take the ferry from Kingston to revel in a family-friendly adventure on Wolfe Island (part of County of Frontenac) as a legendary maze is carved out of an entire field of corn.
 The Corn Maze on Wolfe Island features two mazes this year, as well as mid-point refreshments.
 Want to make the experience even more intriguing?
 Ask about reserving a spot in a flashlight night event!

 Experience nature up close and personal, by walking trails among rock, trees and wildlife.
-Frontenac Provincial Park provides extensive hiking and paddling routes, through more than 100 km of looped backpacking and hiking trails, and through 22 lakes!
-This is where backcountry recreation comes alive as avid hikers can explore Canadian Shield and lush green wilderness.
+Frontenac Provincial Park provides extensive hiking and paddling routes, through more than 100 km of looped backpacking and hiking trails, and 22 lakes!
+This is where backcountry recreation comes alive as avid hikers can explore the Canadian Shield and lush green wilderness.
 Frontenac Provincial Park’s 5,355 hectares even offers 48 interior campsites, so excursions don’t have to end at dusk.